thwinter2/DevOps/README.md

 ### Automatically configure a build environment for checkbox.io (thwinter)

 We used Ansible to automatically configure the build environment for the checkbox.io application.
 The Ansible logic is stored in the the ["Environment" Role](cm/roles/environment/tasks/main.yml) folder.
-The tasks are to setup and and install the necessary software and environment variables; the handler is used to run the MongoDB once it has been installed.
+The tasks are to setup and install the necessary software and environment variables; the handler is used to run the MongoDB once it has been installed.

 The environment is automatically built when running the command "pipeline setup".
 The [playbook](cm/playbook.yml) contains the environment role, which prompts the tasks to run when the setup command is run.
 The checkbox.io application requires MongoDB, Node.js, and various environment variables to be declared.